simon-stahlberg/mimir/README.md

 - Use prefix `ref_` for initialized output parameters and `out_` for non-initialized output parameters.
 Try to keep the number of output parameters as small as possible.
 Never use stack-allocated types as output parameters.

+### Directory Structure

+- Put base classes in a header file with the suffix `<name>_template.hpp`.
+- Put declarations of derived classes with some meaningful name `<description>` in the subdirectory `<name>s`.
+- Put specializations of derived classes in a header file with the suffix `<description>_specializations.hpp` in the subdirectory `<name>s`.
+At the top of this header file create an overview of all specializations that are provided.
+- Include all specializations in `<name>.hpp`.

 ### Header includes

 ### Tag Dispatching